CrazyTim/spin-wheel/README.md

 `itemLabelFont`                 | `'sans-serif'`    | The font family of each `item.labelFont`.
 Is overridden by `item.labelFont`.
 Example: `'sans-serif'`.
 `itemLabelFontSizeMax`          | `100`             | The maximum font size (in pixels) to draw each `item.label`.
 Scaled to a canvas size of 500px.
 The actual font size will be calculated automatically so that the longest label of all the items fits within `itemLabelRadiusMax` and the font size is below `itemLabelFontSizeMax`.
 `itemLabelRadius`               | `0.85`            | The point along the radius (as a percent, starting from the inside of the circle) to start drawing each `item.label`.
-`itemLabelRadiusMax`            | `0.2`             | The point along the radius (as a percent, starting from the inside of the circle) to resize each `item.label` (to fit) if it is too wide.
-Scaled to a canvas size of 500px.
+`itemLabelRadiusMax`            | `0.2`             | The point along the radius (as a percent, starting from the inside of the circle) to calculate the font size of each `item.label` so that the largest label fits between it and `itemLabelRadius`.
 `itemLabelRotation`             | `0`               | The rotation of each `item.label`.
 Use this to flip the labels `180°` when changing `itemLabelAlign`.
 `items`                         | `[]`              | The `items` to show on the wheel.
 `lineColor`                     | `'#000'`          | The color of the lines between each item.